 Discovering History Through Spatial Design: A Study Visit to Petaling Street

-On 16 January 2026, students from the Bachelor of Interior Architecture and Design (BIAD) and the Diploma in Interior Design (DID) programmes participated in an educational field trip titled “Discovering History Through Spatial Design: A Visit to Yan Keng Benevolent Dramatic Association and Beryl’s Chocolate at Petaling Street, Kuala Lumpur.”
+On 16 January 2026, a total of 51 students from the Bachelor of Interior Architecture and Design (BIAD) and Diploma in Interior Design (DID) programmes took part in an educational field trip titled “Discovering History Through Spatial Design.”

 Group photo at Yan Keng Benevolent Dramatic Association